 All cats need a high-protein, low-carb diet.
 All cats.
 Not just those with diabetes.
 We're seeing an increase in diabetes in cats partially because so many cats are being fed carb-heavy dry cat foods.
-Under no circumstances should any cat be fed dry cat food.
+If you can afford it, you really shouldn't feed your feline friend any dry cat food.

 It's important to be aware that the information published by cat food producers about their products is often incorrect.
 The information isn't updated as the production lines roll on and on with new sources of ingredients.
 Each batch can differ greatly from the ones before.
 No third parties are involved, so pet food manufacturers often spin their information in ways that make their products seem better for cats than they actually are.
 Nutritional content labels are especially suspect.
 Carbohydrate content can be as much as double what the label says.
 We can only hope that one day we'll get better information.
 In the meantime, we have to go by the information we have and base our decisions solely on the list of ingredients.

 The ingredients should be mostly meat.
 There should be absolutely no cereals, grains, or other plant-derived fillers.
 This includes potatoes, corn, rice, wheat, soy, carrots, and all sorts of berries.
 Many of these have become popular fillers because they allow pet food manufacturers to enthusiastically claim that their food is "grain-free".
 While it's acceptable for a few plant-derived ingredients to be consumed by most cats, diabetic cats need to avoid these.